Current Activities

 With the support America Nepal Medical Foundation (ANMF), IRHDTC Nepal has completed community level orientation on child and maternal health to twenty adolescent girls of two child clubs ; Pattalini Child Club & Chhepang Child Club in Gajuri Rural Municipality, Dhading for one year (August 2018- July 2019).
 During this period, various programs including health awareness training, induction meeting and peer group sharing were conducted coordinating with Social Welfare Council (SWC), local authority and other concerned stakeholders.
 Despite of limited resources, beneficiaries of our project has shared their skills and knowledge in their own community which gave a better result to our programs.

-This Year (2019-2020), with the slogan of “I am a child, not a bride”, IRHDTC will promote awareness regarding child marriage at local level (Province-02 of Nepal) along with the collaboration of child clubs.
-Such awareness campaign will be conducted on the leadership of adolescent girls associated with respective clubs.
-The duration of this campaign will be one year and schools, local municipality, wards and other stakeholders will be coordinated accordingly.
+Year (2019-2020), with the slogan of “I am a child, not a bride”, IRHDTC promoted awareness regarding child marriage at local level (Madhesh Province of Nepal) along with the collaboration of child clubs.
+Such awareness campaign conducted on the leadership of adolescent girls associated with respective clubs.
+The duration of this campaign was one year and schools, local municipality, wards and other stakeholders were coordinated accordingly.

 Training and Education